 A dental night guard is a removable oral appliance that forms a protective barrier between your upper and lower teeth.
 While a sports mouth guard is worn while playing contact sports, a night guard is worn while you sleep.

 A dental night guard will help get rid of the headaches you’ve had upon waking as well as any jaw pain.
 Many of our patients appreciate being able to get a good night’s sleep without waking up groggy and in pain.

 If you have bruxism, we highly recommend you get a night guard as soon as possible.
 Not only does a teeth grinding guard protect your oral health, but it prevents you from needing extensive dental work.

 The forces exerted on your teeth from bruxism are strong enough to wear away enamel, as well as crack or loosen teeth.
 A mouth guard for teeth grinding will protect your smile so you won’t need restorative dental care.

 Request an Appointment With Us

-Our dentists provide night guards and other dental services so you can maintain good oral health.
-To request an appointment with one of our Grand Rapids dentists, call Renew Family Dental at (616) 245-3205.
+Our dentist provides night guards and other dental services so you can maintain good oral health.
+To request an appointment with our Grand Rapids dentist, call Renew Family Dental at (616) 245-3205.

 This blog post has been updated.